Aerial view of Dollymount Beach with white sand, green dunes, a lake, and the Royal Dublin Golf Course.

 Practical Information

-• Facilities – No permanent cafés; seasonal mobile bars and food stalls operate in summer.
-Toilets are located near the pier and at the lifeguard station.
-The interpretative centre is open daily with standard opening hours.
+• Facilities – Toilets are located near the pier and at the lifeguard station.
+Mobile food vendors operate seasonally along the promenade.
+The interpretative centre follows standard daily opening hours.